odpf/depot/docs/reference/configuration/generic.md

     * payload :
         ```
         {
-            "name": "test",
+            "name": "person1",
             "age": 10,
-            "test1": [
+            "pets": [
                 {
-                    "name": "test1-1",
+                    "name": "dog1",
-                    "age": 20,
+                    "age": 2,
                 },
                 {
-                    "name": "test1-2",
+                    "name": "dog2",
-                    "age": 20,
+                    "age": 3,
-                    "unknown_field": "test"
+                    "color": "brown"
                 }
             ]
         }
         ```
-    * `MESSAGE` - It will not validate the unknown field `unknown_field` in the repeated message field `test1`.
+    * `MESSAGE` - It will not validate the unknown field `color` in the repeated message field `pets`.
-    * `MESSAGE_ARRAY_FIRST_INDEX` - Message will be validated for the unknown field `unknown_field` in the first element of repeated message field `test1`.
-Validation returns true since the unknown field is not present in the first element of repeated message field `test1`.
+    * `MESSAGE_ARRAY_FIRST_INDEX` - Validation returns true since the `color` (unknown field) field is not present in the first element of repeated message field `pets`.
-    * `MESSAGE_ARRAY_FULL` - Message will be validated for the unknown field `unknown_field` in all elements of repeated message field `test1`.
-Validation returns false since the unknown field is present in the second element of repeated message field `test1`.
+    * `MESSAGE_ARRAY_FULL` - Message will be validated for the unknown field `color` in all elements of repeated message field `pets`.
+Validation returns false since the unknown field is present in the second element of repeated message field `pets`.

 * Example value: `MESSAGE`
 * Type: `required`